-Day 1 - Session 4: Accessible content authoring
+Content authoring — Day 1 Session 4

 Target audience: Managers and decision makers, web content authors and visual designers, website developers and application programmers, and other key audiences

 Note: This session provides an introduction to the preparation of accessible web content.
 Additional and focused training may be required for web content authors.